 So, after cutting I have 2 pieces for the side panel, one for the crown (is it the right term, I wonder), and 2 for the bill or the brim – the part that goes at the front of the cap and shades from sunlight.

 Now we need to cut fusible interfacing so the cap keeps its shape.
 I used Pellon heavyweight fusible non-woven interfacing which offers firm support for the fabric and makes the fabric stiff.

 BTW, I have a detailed tutorial on my blog and a YouTube video – all about fusible interfacing.
 Check it out.
 Have in mind that pieces from interfacing are smaller than the main pieces because I didn’t want heavyweight interfacing in seams.

 For the second cap, I decided to use this light grey cotton fabric with metallic thread.
 But before cutting pattern pieces I had to make a straight cut.
 I usually do it by pulling a single thread.
 And then the cut is perfectly straight.
 In the image, the cutting line is barely visible through but I could see it very well.

 ✅ Related tutorial: How to cut fabric straight

-So in the end, for two hats I cut following pieces from Unicorn cotton, silver cotton, fusible interfacing and also I cut 2 crown pieces and 2 side panels from light grey organic cotton fabric to make the lining for each hat.
+So in the end, for two hats I cut the following pieces from Unicorn cotton, silver cotton, and fusible interfacing, and also I cut 2 crown pieces and 2 side panels from light grey organic cotton fabric to make the lining for each hat.
 After all the lining is going to touch the head and hair so I want it to be nice.